nstack/stackhut/docs/getting_started/tutorial_create.rst

 Now we're done coding, and because we're all responsible developers, let's run, and test our service before we deploy.

 To run our service locally, we have two options.
-Firstly, we can ``stackhut runhost`` which will run the code with our own Operating System and version of Python/Node.
+Firstly, we can use ``stackhut runhost`` which will run the code with our own Operating System and version of Python/Node.

-Secondly, we can ``stackhut runcontainer``.
+Secondly, we can use ``stackhut runcontainer``.
 This will do a full test by building a Docker container which will be exactly the same as the one that runs on the StackHut platform.
 It will package up the OS and dependencies you specified and run it with Docker.

 .. note:: This requires Docker to be up and running.